ai285063/stocks/README.md

    ```

 3. Setup config.json
-   i. create a file `config.json` and copy content from `config.json.example`
+   1. create a file `config.json` and copy content from `config.json.example`
-   ii. modify variables as desired
+   2. modify variables as desired
-   iii. delete lines starts with `//` in the json file(those are just for guideline)
+   3. delete lines starts with `//` in the json file(those are just for guideline)

 ## Usage